mc-carlessi/mysql-enterprise-backup/point-in-time-recovery/point-in-time-recovery.md

 Point-in-time recovery (PiTR) refers to recovery of data changes up to a given point in time.
 Typically, this type of recovery is performed after restoring a full backup that brings the server to its state as of the time the backup was made.
 The full backup can be made in several ways (import from a mysqldump file, MySQL Shell load, MySQL Enterprise Backup restore).
 Binary logs are used to achieve a PiTR binary, apllying the, using the utility is mysqlbinlog, or better the MySQL Shell.
-To speed up the PITR process is also possible to use replica concepts, as explained in [KB 2009693.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2009693.1) and [KB 2277457.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2277457.1), both available on support website [https://support.oracle.com](https://support.oracle.com).
+To speed up the PiTR process is also possible to use replica concepts, as explained in [KB 2009693.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2009693.1) and [KB 2277457.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2277457.1), both available on support website [https://support.oracle.com](https://support.oracle.com).

 Estimated Lab Time: 15 minutes